Welcome to TestLodge! If you're new to our software then this tutorial will help you with all you need to know to get

 In TestLodge, a test suite is a prerequisite to creating a test case.

 The example above is a test suite for a basic contact form.
 The test suite is titled “Contact Form” - individual tests are created within the suite and can be grouped into sections.
 If you already have tests written, TestLodge allows you to import your existing test cases.

 Now that we have a test suite created, we can start adding a collection of tests used to validate the contact form.
 As seen in the screenshot above, test cases can be grouped into ‘sections’.
 In this example, the test cases are grouped into sections labeled “Required Fields”, and “Data Storage/Submit”.

 Test cases can provide a tremendous amount of value to you and your team.
-For more information on how to write test cases with an example, please see our recent article.
+For more information, please see our post on how to write test cases with an example.

 Creating Test Runs